apnelson1/Matroid/README.md

 https://github.com/leanprover-community/mathlib4

-At the time of writing, a few files originally here have been transferred to
+At the time of writing, the contents of this repo are being submitted to mathlib piece by piece.
-mathlib: these are
+Currently already in mathlib are :

 * The definition of a matroid in terms of the base axioms : Mathlib/Data/Matroid/Basic
 * Construction of matroids in terms of independence axioms : Mathlib/Data/Matroid/IndepAxioms